NeoGeographyToolkit/StereoPipeline/docs/tools/multi_stereo.rst

 ^^^^^^^

-Here we will create a mesh of a small portion of the International Space Station (ISS), based on images acquired with the *Astrobee* robot (later this example will be expanded to a full module).
+Here we will create a mesh of a small portion of the International Space Station (ISS), based on images acquired with the `Astrobee
+<https://github.com/nasa/astrobee>`_ robot (later this example will be
+expanded to a full module).
 This is a good way of testing the limits of ASP's stereo, because:

- - The camera has a wide field of view fisheye lens, whose distortion is strong and hard to model accurately, which then may result in registration errors.
+ - The camera has a wide field-of-view fisheye lens, whose distortion is strong and hard to model accurately, which then may result in registration errors.

  - The range of camera-to-object distances is much larger than in satellite stereo,